DPhil Oriental Studies

 2016 onwards - DPhil in Oriental Studies, University of Oxford.
 Pembroke-Clarendon Scholar.
 Under the continued supervision of Prof. Barend J. ter Haar.

-I was co-organiser for the inaugural Oxford China Humanities Graduate Conference (Extra)ordinary China in 2017.
+In 2017, I was co-organiser for the inaugural Oxford China Humanities Graduate Conference (Extra)ordinary China.
 I also founded and convened two eight-part seminar series: "From Field and Archive: A Seminar Series on Doing Chinese Studies outside the Library" in 2017 and "OCSS Fieldwork Seminar: Anecdotes and Experiences from Field and Archive" in 2018, which invited graduate speakers to share their experience conducting China-related research in a wide range of areas, from archeological digs and Chinese "cancer villages" to Kenyan archives, philosophy education outreach projects and the diplomatic stage.